PuzzelSolutions/SMS/sections/about.md

 </p>

 If you use characters from the extension table, for example the EUR character (€), an escape character is needed in addition to the character from the extension table.
 This means that the EUR character counts as two characters and you will have less space available in the message.

+#### Data (8-bit)
+Data encoding is used for binary messages and is used in some Machine-2-Machine (M2M) communication use cases.
+You must set an appropriate Data Coding Scheme (DCS) parameter to use this encoding.

+#### UCS-2 (UTF-16)
+The GSM 7-bit character set is fairly limited.
+UCS-2 makes it possible to send emojis and other symbols.
+However, a single message encoded with UCS-2 can maximum fit 70 characters (notice that some UCS-2 symbols, especially emojis, use multiple code points.
+A 🍉 (watermelon) consumes 2 characters (2*16 bit = 32 bit).
+In addition such a character cannot be split between multiple messages which further reduces the maximum amount of characters per message.

+UCS-2 is used preferably by setting the parsing type to 'AUTO_DETECT'.
+Optionally it can also be enabled by setting the DCS parameter.

 #### Invalid characters
 If the content payload contains characters that are not valid the default behaviour of the gateway is to return an error code and not send the message.
 This means that the customer should verify the message content before it is sent.